TerenceLiu98/Gait-Pattern-Recognition/README.md

 * acceleration - y
 * acceleration - z

 However, inside the raw data, the data is not linear, or the data is not obtained from sensors on people, but from sensors on the ground (tiles).
 There will be interference between tiles, that is, if the second tile will feel vibration (weak) when stepping on the first tile.
+Also, the sensor itself contains noise.

 This is the trajectory: